In today’s volatile digital environment, user privacy has become a commodity.

-While different countries have their respective regulatory bodies, data collection is controlled in a similar matter.
+While different countries have their respective regulatory bodies, data collection is controlled in a similar manner.

-The misuse of user data in the past has led to sharper privacy practices, more regulatory oversight, and consequently, more fines in case you disobey.
+The misuse of user data in the past has led to tighter privacy practices, more regulatory oversight, and consequently, more fines.

 For example, Europe has enacted a General Data Protection Regulation (GDPR) law that regulates data privacy and imposes strict penalties for companies that fall short of meeting their requirements.

-The USA doesn’t have a dedicated federal data privacy law similar to GDPR, but it boasts a set of separate national laws and acts that had been put in place to ensure privacy compliance, such as:
+The USA doesn’t have a dedicated federal data privacy law similar to GDPR, but it boasts a set of separate national and state laws and acts that have been put in place to ensure privacy compliance, such as:

 - COPPA — Children’s Online Privacy Protection Act which controls how you can collect online information about children under 13 years of age, enforced by the Federal Trade Commission